 Designed to provide the student with exposure to a variety of practice settings, personnel, and clients across the life span.
-Using psychosocial/ behavior health approach observation and documentation skills are practiced, as well as participation in client services per discretion of the clinical supervisor/faculty.
+Using psychosocial/behavior health approach observation and documentation skills are practiced, as well as participation in client services per discretion of the clinical supervisor/faculty.
 Students engage in a variety of activities in psychosocial settings over spring semester (40 hrs.)
 Prerequisites: All fall semester first year courses.
-Corequisites: All spring semester first year courses.
 (S-first year)